 Potential Arrangements For Parenting Time

 Within your parenting plan, you have the opportunity to write out the arrangements for parenting time.
-While this may be overwhelming, our experienced attorneys at Slowiaczek Albers PC, LLO can help explain different potential arrangements and the types of schedules that you need to consider.
+While this may be overwhelming, our experienced attorneys at Slowiaczek Albers & Whelan can help explain different potential arrangements and the types of schedules that you need to consider.

 - Vacation Parenting Time: During school breaks and when parents have time off, there will need to be an explanation of when kids will spend time with each parent.